-Renewal support activities (tree seed collection, nursery stock production, tree improvement activities) must be conducted in compliance with all laws and regulations including the CFSA, approved activities of the FMP including SGRs (if applicable), AWS and FOPs (if applicable).
+Renewal support activities (tree seed collection, nursery stock production, tree improvement activities) must be conducted in compliance with all laws and regulations including the CFSA, approved activities of the FMP including SGRs (if applicable), AWS and FOPs (if applicable), and in consideration of any Forest Genetic Resource Management policies in effect.

-Refer to criteria 8.1.11 and 8.2.4 for procedures that need to be considered while following the procedures in this criterion.
+Refer to audit criteria 8.1.11 and 8.2.4 for procedures that need to be considered while following the procedures in this audit criterion.

 - 1. Review and assess in the field the implementation of approved tree improvement operations.
-Include the following: - select a representative sample from those areas where operations have been conducted during the audit period, from each of the years being audited, and for each type of tree improvement operation - include, as part of this sample, the 10% sample required of criterion 8.1.11 for the year of the FRT expenditures or criterion 8.2.4 for the SPA; - an examination of aerial photographs, FOIP reports, AR information, including maps, for these operations; - determine whether the tree improvement operations implemented were consistent with the locations in the approved FMP, AWS; - assess whether the tree improvement activities were consistent with the FOP; the FOP was consistent with the SGRs; the FOP certified by an R.P.F. or other qualified individual, and actual operations were appropriate and effective for the actual site conditions encountered; and

-- consider whether there are any gaps between the planned and actual levels of each type of tree improvement seen in the field; consider results of determination under criterion 6. - Review and assess whether actual tree seed collection and nursery stock production is appropriate for the site conditions encountered on the management unit, and at the level required of actual operations, in consideration of the management strategy and SGRs.
-Consider whether there are any gaps between the planned and actual levels; consider results of determination under criterion 6.
+Include the following: - select a representative sample from those areas where operations have been conducted during the audit period, from each of the years being audited, and for each type of tree improvement operation; - include, as part of this sample, the 10% sample required of audit criterion 8.1.11 for the specific year of the FRT expenditures or, if applicable, audit criterion 8.2.4 for the SPA. - an examination of aerial photographs, FOIP reports, annual report information, including maps, for these operations; - an examination of the AWS and associated information products submitted in accordance with the requirements of FIM (2020 FMPM); - determine whether the tree improvement operations implemented were consistent with the locations in the approved FMP, AWS; - assess whether the tree improvement activities were consistent with the FOP; the FOP was consistent with the SGRs; the FOP certified by an R.P.F. or other qualified individual, and actual operations were appropriate and effective for the actual site conditions encountered; and - consider whether there are any gaps between the planned and actual levels of each type of tree improvement seen in the field; consider results of determination under audit criterion 6. - 2.
+Review and assess whether actual tree seed collection and nursery stock production is appropriate for the site conditions encountered on the management unit, and at the level required of actual operations, in consideration of forest genetic resource management policy, management strategy and SGRs.
+Consider whether there are any gaps between the planned and actual levels; consider results of determination under audit criterion 6. - 3.
+Review and assess seed use, including consideration of whether the principles of seed collection and deployment have been applied and documented; the plan for acquiring high-quality seed and realized seed quality obtained; the condition for and documentation to support allowable seed transfer and approval documentation for transfers beyond current allowable seed transfer areas (as applicable); and whether records have been maintained to allow tracking of tree seed and stock deployment and adaptive management.

-2009 FMPM Part B Section 4.4.2, 8.4.2 (Apr.1, 2011 plans)
+2009 FMPM Part B Section 4.4.2, 8.4.2 (April1, 2011 plans)

-2009 FMPM Part D Section 2.0, 3.2.4, 5.0, 6.0 (Dec.
-11, 2009)
+2009 FMPM Part D Section 2.0, 3.2.4, 5.0, 6.0 (December 11, 2009)